CodeCraftSolution006/Attendance-System/README.md

 The **University Attendance System** is a web-based application designed to simplify and automate the management of student attendance.
 It ensures efficiency, transparency, and user-friendliness for professors, students, and university administration.

 ---
+## **Note**
+  - Please your local monogdb database connection string to server.js file for running the code file
 ## **Features**
 ### 1. Multiple User Roles
 - **Admin Panel**: